SteveTrewick/CEnumMacros/README.md

 ## Overview

-Let's say we have a .h file (in this case, IOPSKeys.h) with a bunch of d
+Let's say we have a .h file (in this case, IOPSKeys.h) with a bunch of defines

 ```c
  /*!